Use cases

 The web app requires a modern web browser, and is tested on Firefox and Chromium-based.
 Multiple modern web browsers are

 available on all major operating systems.
-The server requires Linux x64/arm64.

 Encryption